kgrgreer/foam3/tools/xsd/README.md

 </xs:schema>
 ```

-An XSD file using any other namespace (for example `psd`) must be modified to use `xs` for the parser to work.
+An XSD file using any other namespace (for example `xsd`) must be modified to use `xs` for the parser to work.

 ### Parsing WSDL files